 Are excessively high standards hurting your self esteem?
 Low self esteem can be the result of trying to meet unrealistic standards - ones we acquired early in life and which are no longer relevant.
 It's important to recognize when we are beating ourselves to live up to crazy standards.
 Improving self esteem should start with an assessment of expectations.
+It isn't easy to separate out our real standards from the ones we grew up with because we just take for granted the ones we have always tried to live up to without questioning them.

 Some questions to ponder: